vanzonr/rarray/README.md

      - Rarray now has its own unit testing library, 'rut'.

+ * Version 2.1, January 2020

+   Reference counting of rarray data is now done atomically, so copying rarrays should now be thread-safe.

+   One character names of substructures, used in debugging rarray itself, were removed.

 Known issues
 ============

-  * Reference counting should be atomic, but isn't yet.
-Creating shallow copies in threaded code can thus lead to race conditions.

   * Defining RA_BOUNDSCHECK only activates partial bounds checking because some the optional but expensive index-range chekcing